-The Vauxhall Adam is a new small hatchback that aims to appeal directly to youth and the young at heart.
-It looks like an Audi A1 but Vauxhall claims that what makes this car stand out as unique is the high level of personalization a customer can specify thanks to more than a million design combinations.
+Vauxhall claims that what makes this car stand out as unique is the high level of personalisation a customer can specify thanks to more than a million design combinations.

-The three-door, four-seater goes head-to-head with the Fiat 500 and the MINI, and features a ‘floating’ roof that makes the car look lower and emphasizes its airy nature.
-Not only does it have a myriad of options and a fancy two-tone paintjob, it was one of the first cars in the small hatchback category to have the option of LED daytime running lights.
+Not only does it have myriad options and a fancy two-tone paintjob, it was one of the first cars in the small hatchback category to have the option of LED daytime running lights.

 Trims and interior design options

-Everything about the Adam is designed to appeal to the fashion conscious, and it becomes obvious when you consider the three trim names: JAM, SLAM and GLAM.
-The entry level JAM is, purportedly, fashionable, mid-spec GLAM is supposed to be elegant and top of the range SLAM emphasizes the racy side of ADAM.
+Everything about the Adam is designed to appeal to the fashion conscious, and it becomes obvious when you consider the three core trim level names: Jam, Slam and Glam.
+The line-up’s topped by the comparatively dull-sounding Adam S, although for the first few months it was on sale Vauxhall called it the Grand Slam.

-There is also an off-road model called the Adam Rocks, which is covered under a separate review and has the option of a folding fabric roof.
+There is also an SUV-esque model called the Adam Rocks, which is covered under a separate review and has the option of a folding fabric roof.

 Safety systems and technology

-Buyers can also specify an automated parallel parking system as well as blind spot alert but standard safety features include two sets of ISOFIX child seat attachments, stability control and hill start assist.
+Buyers can optionally specify an automated parallel parking system as well as blindspot alert, but standard safety features include two sets of Isofix child seat attachments, stability control and hill-start assist.
 There’s also a button to increase the electronic power steering system’s assistance at lower speeds, which is especially useful for city driving and parking.

-Inside there’ll be an infotainment system that’ll incorporate Bluetooth as well as connectivity for smartphones with Android or Apple software.
-This enables access to internet-based applications, including GPS navigation as well as music playlists, pics and phone book which can be accessed via the seven-inch, full-colour touchscreen.
+Inside is an infotainment system that incorporates Bluetooth as well as connectivity for smartphones with Android Auto and Apple CarPlay software.
+This enables access to internet-based applications, including GPS navigation as well as music playlists, pictures and your phonebook, all controlled via the seven-inch, full-colour touchscreen.